maiaacademy/workshop-day-alta-disponibilidade-azure/README.md

 1. Sign in to the [**Azure portal**](http://portal.azure.com) and open Azure Cloud Shell.

-1. In Cloud Shell, start the code editor and create a file named **Add-CustomExtension-VMSS.ps1**.
+1. In Cloud Shell, start the code editor and execute command **Code Add-CustomExtension-VMSS.ps1**.

 1. Add the following text to the script file: